 - Almond flour: Look for super fine blanched almond flour, not almond meal which has the skins.
 Almond flour has healthy fats and is naturally sweet, which keeps these super moist.
 No other flour will work here; this recipe is all based around the unique fat profile of almond flour!

 - Cane sugar: Basically granulated sugar, just a bit less processed, but either works.
-This is what make these taste eerily similar to a boxed mix!
-I tested these with coconut sugar and they were less sweet and fudgy, and just overall inferior.
-I like the chocolate flavor to be the star of my brownies, so I find ⅔ cup delish, and also loved them with ¾ cup.
-The perfect amount of sweetness without that cloying vibe.
+When I developed this recipe, I realized this is what make these taste eerily similar to a boxed mix!
+Don't skip it.
+I recipe tested these with coconut sugar and they were less sweet and fudgy, and just overall inferior.
+I like the chocolate flavor to be the star of my brownies, so I find ½ cup great for a lower sugar version, ⅔ cup cup for an epic treat, and also loved them with ¾ cup, LOL.
+The perfect amount of sweetness without that cloying vibe!

-- Cocoa powder: I tested these with regular unsweetened cocoa powder, raw cacao powder, and Dutch-process cocoa.
-Honestly they all tastes amazing, so use your favorite!
-Dutch process (Guittard was my fave) has the more intense chocolate flavor and raw cacao has the highest levels of antioxidants.
-Since there's no leaving agents here, they all will also work fine.
+- Cocoa powder: It took some trial and error, but I tested these with regular unsweetened cocoa powder, raw cacao powder, and Dutch-process cocoa.
+Honestly they all tastes amazing, but Dutch process (Guittard was my fave) with the most intense chocolate flavor.
+I make them the most with raw cacao since I always have it (and it has the highest antioxidant content).
+Since there's no leaving agents to interact with cacao, they all will also work fine.

 - Extra virgin olive oil: Because it's an absolutely stunning complement to chocolate here, trust me.
 I buy Corto fresh extra virgin olive oil from California.
 You can't beat the flavor of quality olive oil!
-The complexity of flavor blows butter brownies out of the water.
+The complexity of flavor blows butter brownies out of the water--trust me, I tried both.
 This also makes them dairy free, winning.

 Let's make 'em!